DynamoDS/RefineryPrimer/6-using-revit-alongside-refinery/6-03_detailed-example-workflow.md

 ![Dynamo Sandbox overview](images/6-03_sandbox-overview.png "Dynamo Sandbox overview")

 ## Refinery
 Now we are ready to run through Refinery.
 In Refinery we want to select **Optimize**.
-For more details on how to run an optimisation process please refer to [section 2-05](/2-getting-started/2-05_refinery-processes.md).
+For more details on how to run an optimization process please refer to [section 2-05](/2-getting-started/2-05_refinery-processes.md).
 For this study we want to **Maximize** the result.
 Refinery then goes to work to solve the design problem, using the population size and amount of generations to decide on the best option.

 ![Refinery optimization result](images/6-03_refinery_result.png "Refinery optimization result")